dattavishnu/chestxray/README.md

 ## Requirements

-To get started, you will need the following Python packages:
+To get started, you will need the following Python packages(use python 3.7-3.11):

 - **TensorFlow**: For machine learning models.
 - **Matplotlib**: For plotting and visualizations.